ak545/dns-domain-expiration-checker/README.md

 # domain_name integer
 #
 # !
 Group 2
-# domain_name integer sleep:integer cost:float
+# domain_name integer sleep:integer cost:float skip_checking_whois_text_changes
 # domain_name sleep:integer integer
 # domain_name sleep:integer
 #
 # If the expiration value in days is not specified,
-# the default value is used or from the command
+# the default value is used or from the command line parameter
-# line parameter
 #
-# If the interval value in seconds is not specified
-# before moving on to the next check,
+# If the interval value in seconds is not specified before moving on to the next check,
-# the default value or from the command line parameter
+# the default value or from the command line parameter is used.
-# is used.
 #
 # If the cost of renewing a domain is not specified,
 # the default value is used or from the command